-- Rewards and punishments used to modify behaviors, both positive and negative: Aside from the obvious threat of everlasting torment or permanent annihilation after death if you don’t do or believe the right thing(s), some of the more strict denominations also practice this to various extents in other manners too.
+- Rewards and punishments used to modify behaviors, both positive and negative: Aside from the obvious threat of never-ending torment or permanent annihilation after death if you don’t do or believe the right thing(s), some of the more strict denominations also practice this to various extents in other manners too.
 You definitely won’t find that happening in the body of Christ, though, since we believe that all actions and beliefs are predetermined anyway.

 - Impose rigid rules and regulations: Rules and regulations are an important part of most Christian denominations.
 Those of us in the body of Christ do tend to encourage following those of Paul’s exhortations that are relevant to us, as we understand them, but they aren’t rules one is required to follow “or else,” since “all is allowed us,” even if not everything is expedient.